Faces of Fear: Faces of Fear (1996-1998)

 The relationship between the Dungeon of Doom and the Four Horsemen broke down as a result of Kevin Sullivan's feud with Horsemen member Chris Benoit.
 As a result, the Faces of Fear were booked to face Benoit and Steve McMichael, another member of the Four Horsemen, at Halloween Havoc 1996.
 Benoit pinned Meng to win the match for the Horsemen team.
 The Barbarian and Meng's next major appearance was at Starrcade 1996, when they faced Scott Hall and Kevin Nash, who were members of another rival heel stable known as the New World Order.
 Hall and Nash's WCW World Tag Team Championship was on the line, but the Faces of Fear were unable to win the belts, as Nash pinned The Barbarian.

 At SuperBrawl VII on February 23, 1997, the Faces of Fear competed in a Three Way match.
 They faced The Public Enemy and Harlem Heat but lost when Rocco Rock from The Public Enemy pinned The Barbarian.
+At Bash at the Beach 1997, the Dungeon of Doom angle stable quietly ended because of Kevin Sullivan's loss to Chris Benoit in a retirement match, but the Faces of Fear continued to team up, however their manager Jimmy Hart was written off television.
 At Fall Brawl 1997, The Barbarian and Meng faced Wrath and Mortis.
 Because Wrath and Mortis were part of a heel group, WCW had the Faces of Fear compete as faces during the match.
 Wrath and Mortis won the match, as Wrath pinned Meng for the victory.
-The Faces of Fear were successful at World War 3 1997, however, when they defeated the team of Glacier and Ernest Miller.
+In November 1997, Jimmy Hart returned to manage the team and The Faces of Fear were successful at World War 3 1997, when they defeated the team of Glacier and Ernest Miller.

+Feud and reunion (1998-1999)

 The Faces of Fear eventually disbanded, as Meng turned face.
-The former partners faced each other at Road Wild 1998; The Barbarian had heel manager Jimmy Hart in his corner.
-Meng won the match, but The Barbarian, Hugh Morrus and Hart attacked him after the match.
+The former partners faced each other at Road Wild 1998.
+Meng won the match, but The Barbarian, Hugh Morrus and Jimmy Hart attacked him after the match.
 Hart later convinced The Barbarian and Meng to reconcile, however, and they wrestled as a tag team again as part of Hart's First Family stable.
 The Faces of Fear entered a tournament for the WCW World Tag Team Championship in early 1999 after an injury to co-champion Rick Steiner caused the belts to be vacated.
 According to the rules of the tournament, teams had to lose two matches before they were eliminated.
 The Faces of Fear won one match in the tournament, defeating the team of David Taylor and Fit Finlay on the January 25 episode of WCW Monday Nitro.
 However, they were eliminated after losses to the team of Mike Enos and Bobby Duncum, Jr. and the team of Horace Hogan and Brian Adams.
 In the latter match, The Barbarian attacked Meng, which caused the loss and led to the team's permanent dissolution.
+The Barbarian left WCW in April 2000 and Meng left WCW in January 2001.